MERRIMACK COLLEGE ROLLS PAST ALABAMA-HUNTSVILLE, 7-0

-Junior forward Carter Madsen had two goals and an assist for the Warriors
+Junior forward Carter Madsen registers two goals and assist for Warriors

 NASHVILLE, TN - The 15th-ranked Merrimack hockey team won its fifth straight Saturday, netting three first-period goals while cruising to a 7-0 victory over Alabama Huntsville at the Bridgestone Arena, concluding non-conference action with a 6-0-1 record.

 Merrimack (12-4-4) returns home Tuesday night to host #16 Boston University in a big Hockey East matchup at 7 p.m. at Lawler Arena.
 Limited tickets remain and are available at merrimackathletics.com.
 The game was scheduled for last Wednesday but was postponed due to the blizzard.

 Merrimack's junior line led the way as Carter Madsen (Calgary, AB) notched his first career two-goal and three-point game, while Ryan Flanigan (Rochester, NY) had a goal and two assists for his first collegiate three-point performance.
 After firing eight shots Friday night, Jordan Heywood (Regina, SK) concluded an outstanding weekend with his first career goal in the third and first multi-point game of the year.
 Jesse Todd (Camrose, AB) added a pair of goals, giving him a team-high 11 on the year.

 With the win, Merrimack has victories in six straight road games and 10 of 12 overall.
 After tying Niagara to open the season, the Warriors rattled off six straight non-conference wins to go unbeaten outside of conference action for the second time in four seasons.
 In four games so far in 2011, Merrimack has potted 24 goals, nearly six goals a game in four victories.